MasFlam/durak/docs/README.md

 There are two types of resources – site resources and component resources.
 Each `.dr` file is a site resource, and each `.drc` file is a component resource.
 Each site resource will correspond to exactly one HTML file in the output, meanwhile component resources do not make for output by themselves, but are used by other resources instead.
+Every resource has a name, which is just `/` followed by its path in the source directory without the `.dr` or `.drc` extension.

 ### Site Resources